How Do I Request OncoAct?

 Will receive a Sample Registration form for tumor tissue and blood after Hartwig Medical Foundation and the appropriate people in the hospital sign the Service Agreement.
 It contains the pre-assigned ID number for the tumor tissue and blood.
 This ID number is used by Hartwig Medical Foundation and mentioned in the OncoAct patient report.

-Sends a Digital Copy of Sample Registration Form to Hartwig Medical Foundation
+Sends a digital copy of the completed Sample Registration Form to Hartwig Medical Foundation.

 Sends tumor tissue via the pathology department and blood via the phlebotomy outpatient clinic to Hartwig Medical Foundation according to instructions on tabs 2 and 3 on the form along with both the printed and fully completed Sample Registration forms.